pavel-maltsev/IBM-Cloud-Pak-for-Data/Setup WKC demo environment/Data Assets/Sample_data_assets.md

 This chapter describes some of the demo assets which can be used to create demonstration scenarios for the topics of data connectivity, data virtualization, datastage, data lineage, etc.

+# 2. Industry Accelerators by IBM

+Industry Accelerators by IBM provide some sample data and those may be found by [the link](https://accelerator.ca.analytics.ibm.com/bi/?perspective=authoring&pathRef=.public_folders%2FIBM%2BAccelerator%2BCatalog%2FIBM%2BAccelerator%2BCatalog&id=iF7884CDF92664BD0868E68D4D06AB5D0&objRef=iF7884CDF92664BD0868E68D4D06AB5D0&action=run&format=HTML&cmPropStr=%7B%22id%22%3A%22iF7884CDF92664BD0868E68D4D06AB5D0%22%2C%22type%22%3A%22report%22%2C%22defaultName%22%3A%22IBM%20Accelerator%20Catalog%22%2C%22permissions%22%3A%5B%22execute%22%2C%22read%22%2C%22traverse%22%5D%7D).

+Few samples which are included:

+- Automotive Industry Sample Data
+- Retail Industry Sample Data
+- Travel and Transportations Industry Samples Data
+- Profeccional Services Industry Sample Data

+and many more.

+# 3. External Data Assets

 > [!Important]
 > Although the majority of the listed sources do not contain any restictions for the usage, please be aware that the data assets found in the internet may be the subject to copyrights, and therefore verification of asset usability for the specific use case is the responsibility of the specialists who setup the specific demo scenario.

-## 1.1 DVD Rental database - PostgreSQL
+## 3.1 DVD Rental database - PostgreSQL

 This database contains several tables, views, functions, etc which can be used to support the nice looking data lineage demo